mbrowars/group-sync-plugin/README.md

 Adds a group sync functionality for Atlassian Crowd Directories.

-Groupnames are synchronized at group creation, deletion, and directory creation
+Groupnames are synchronized at group creation, deletion, and directory creation.